jfg956/mysql-server/jfg_brain_dump.md

 variable.
 This also allows back-porting this change in 8.0 and 8.4 (with the default to OFF).
 Eventually, this global variable could be deprecated if the change is considered good for everyone (IMHO, it is), but the removal should wait to leave time to adjust slow query log file parsing.
-To speed-up removal, the variable could be introduced as deprecated with the default to ON.
+To speed up removal, the variable could be introduced as deprecated with the default to ON.
 The name I have in mind for this variable is `log_slow_extra_db = { OFF | ON }`.